Affiliate links on Android Authority may earn us a commission. Learn more.

 4G and 5G modems for faster data

 Integrated 5G modems and capabilities are now here too.
 Flagship processors from Qualcomm, Samsung, and Huawei all feature integrated modems that support both sub-6GHz and mmWave 5G capabilities.
-2021’s flagship 5G phones will all feature integrated modems, lending to improved power efficiency when hitting peak data speeds.
+2021’s flagship 5G phones all feature integrated modems, lending to improved power efficiency when hitting peak data speeds.

 More about smartphone SoCs